dmatscheko/sslserver/README.md

     sudo ./sslserver

-On the first start a `config.yml` with all defaults is created **next to the executable**.
+On the first start a fully commented `config.yml` is created **next to the executable**; every entry states what it does and its default value, so any change can be reverted later.
 A different config file can be given with:

     ./sslserver -config /etc/sslserver/config.yml